Croatia Digital Nomad Visa Guide (2024)

 Drawback #3: Crowded in spring and summer

 As you can imagine, most of those stays happened during spring and summer.
-So, if you don’t like crowds, either avoid the high season or the counties we listed above during it.
+So, if you don’t like crowds, either avoid the high season altogether or at least traveling to tourist hubs during it.

 The fact that the high and low seasons are so different poses several different issues (crowds being just one of them).
 Ivanikova offered another insight regarding this.